2013eric/oftpd/README.md

 ```

 ## Introduction
-oftpd is designed to be as secure as an anonymous FTP server can possible be.
+oftpd is designed to be as secure as an anonymous FTP server can possibly be.
-It runs as non-root for most of the time, as uses the Unix `chroot(2)` command
+It runs as non-root for most of the time, and uses the Unix `chroot(2)` command
 to hide most of the systems directories from external users--they cannot change
 into them even if the server is totally compromised!
 It contains its own
 directory-change code, so that it can run efficiently as a threaded server, and its